Frequently Asked Dog Daycare Questions

 Yes.
 During Daycare play hours, your pet is never left alone.
 The Daycare counselors constantly monitor behavior so that each dog is comfortable and having fun!

-At Meadowlake, we have two seperate daycare groups.
-The Tail Waggers group is primarily for smaller, lower energy dogs.
-The Jumping Jacks group tends to be larger, higher energy dogs.
-Occasionally, we are able to combine the groups, but only do so when we are 100% positive that the personalities will match well.
+At Meadowlake, we typically have two seperate daycare groups.
+Smaller, lower energy dogs are grouped together based on play style.
+While larger, higher energy dogs are grouped together for a better fit of their play style.
+Occasionally, we are able to combine the groups, but only do so when we are 100% positive that the personalities and play styles will match well.

 Is there training involved?
 If so, what kind?